DylanFry/SDV503-Assessment3-DylanFry/AssessmentDoc.md

 ## How Communication Will Be Handled
 Communication on this project will be handled by using GitHub's built in tools to share and get feedback on the work that is being done.
 ## What Does The Program Do
+The program will allow patients to view their profile information such as medical history, name, age, and profile picture.
+They can also update their contact details if any are incorrect.